 Health Risks with Dirty Kitchen Sponges

-Your sponges are the main concern here and from which bacteria come from.
-Kitchen sponges are notorious for doing many house chores, and there is a huge chance of food-contamination.
+Your sponges are the main concern here and from which bacteria come.
+Kitchen sponges are notorious for doing many house chores, and there is a huge chance of food contamination.
 Many individuals use the same sponge to wash dishes as they prepare a meal or washing up a kitchen counter.
 This assumes that you are using the same equipment to scrub your plates and bowls to clear away raw and possibly harmful food residues.
 This much bacteria will make you ill.
-That's why you should know how to clean a sponge without a dishwasher.
+That’s why you should know how to clean a sponge without a dishwasher.

 I’m talking about E. Coli and salmonella as two highly common organisms that cause diseases.
 Campylobacter is also a type of bacterial diarrhea, affecting almost 1.3 million diseases per year in the U.S.

 Even if you already know how to clean a sponge without a dishwasher, there are some reasons you shouldn’t keep your kitchen sponge.
 A sponge or scrubber must be discarded anytime, from every two weeks to two months, regardless of how often you use it.
 Two weeks can seem long enough, so keeping your sponges cleaned is imperative.
 If you keep your sponges clean, you will be able to sustain them before they wear out.
 You can avoid having an illness by using a different sponge for each area.
 Using a different sponge for your dishes, floors, toilets, etc., will help prevent bacteria from spreading and extending your sponge or scrubber’s period.